St John's College News

 “They express our desire to be an ally to students of any background - a supportive community of people from many cultures”

 A contemporary art installation that brings together the themes of diversity, inclusion, ecology and humanity has moved to St John’s College for the academic year.
-The ‘mudcubs … with the heart of a child’ exhibit features life-size bronze figures of children – along with two penguins – created by Nicola Ravenscroft, the award-winning British sculptor who was recently commissioned to create a…read more
+The ‘mudcubs … with the heart of a child’ exhibit features life-size bronze figures of children – along with two penguins – created by Nicola Ravenscroft, the award-winning British sculptor who was recently commissioned to…read more

 “The evidence of history is that societies and economies fare much better with a strong welfare state and when you cut welfare to make savings, you damage society and the economy”